 The best advice for packing for spring would be to LAYER

-The temperature from day to night can vary considerably, layering means you can easily and or remove clothing depending on the temperature.
+The temperature from day to night can vary considerably.
+This means that, for your packing list for Japan, layering is key so you can easily and or remove clothing depending on the temperature.

-Pack a pair of Capri pants, your favourite on trend jeans, various tops ranging from simple t’s and tanks, printed blouse and flowering tunics – opt for neutral colours so outfits can be easily mixed and matched – and a selection of cute, comfortable dresses teamed with light tights, pack a few ‘dressier’ outfits if you plan on venturing out at night for drinks, meals or partying, think embellished camis and printed dresses.
+Pack a pair of capri pants, your favorite trendy jeans, and various tops ranging from simple tees and tanks, printed blouses, and flowering tunics.
+Opt for neutral colors so outfits can be easily mixed and matched and a selection of cute, comfortable dresses teamed with light tights.
+Pack a few dressier outfits if you plan on venturing out at night for drinks, meals or partying, think embellished camis and printed dresses.

-Spring features some cooler days, so pack a light coat, such as a leather jacket, and cute sweater to add to your outfit if you’re feeling a bit nippy, the temperature also drops cool at night – pack a warmer jacket or fleece to combat this, occasional rain showers will occur, don’t forget you’re an easily storable brolly.
+Spring features some cooler days, so add a light coat to your packing list for Japan, such as a leather jacket, and cute sweater to add to your outfit if you’re feeling a bit nippy, the temperature also drops cool at night – pack a warmer jacket or fleece to combat this, occasional rain showers will occur, don’t forget you’re an easily storable umbrella.

-Thinking shoes, pack comfortable options to adhere to the plenty of walking and exploring you’ll be doing, think chic ankle boots, covered closed toe sandals and a pair of sneakers.
+For shoes, pack comfortable options to adhere to the extensive walking and exploring you’ll be doing.
+Think chic ankle boots, closed toe sandals, and a pair of sneakers.

 Packing List for Japan: Tokyo in Summer

 La Carmina says: In old Japanese movies, you can see people sweating and fanning themselves!
-It’s humid and hot, it’s typical Asia summer weather.
+It’s humid and hot, which is typical Asia summer weather.